 [When we were hiking and blissfully unaware that shit was about to hit the fan]

-And then, once I reached the car at the trailhead, shit went down.
+And then, once we’d hiked out and I reached the car at the trailhead, shit went down.
 I couldn’t find my keys, and figured I must’ve dropped them somehow on the trail – that led to 2 hours of being on the phone and trying to figure out how the hell we were going to get out of there (we had dying phones, barely any reception, and were two hours away from any sort of civilization).

 I was approaching breakdown mode and not gonna lie, started to cry – and promptly found my keys.
 Somehow I’d forgotten that I’d moved them to another pouch in my bag?